Which are the best Greek Islands to visit?

 But there are also plenty of modern-day family attractions such as waterparks and aquariums and there are many big resorts catering to families of all shapes and sizes.

 It’s a big island so it pays to have a car to explore but you can also rent boats or do numerous tours.
 If big resorts and hotels aren’t your thing then Corfu Town has a lot to offer as does the beautiful villages of Paleokastritsa which is worth a week all on its own.
+There’s a wide range of accommodation for everyone.

 Best Greek Islands for groups